workingyifei/CarND-PID-Control-Project/reflection.md

 d error is the difference between current and previous cte.
 D or derivative is proportional to d error. d error counter-steer cte or the p error to mitigate or dampen the oscillation.
 It's useful when car is in a sharp turn where P and I may not be able to bring the vehicle back in time.

 I tuned P, I and D manually starting with P and D. With P = 0.3, the car drift heavily and after decreasing to 0.1 it seems to be stable.
 Then tune D and increase little by little bo compensate or decrease the oscillation till optimal.
 I've found out with P=0.2, I=0.004 and D=3.0, the car runs best in the simulator.

+It could also be tuned with an algorithm called "twiddle" explained by Sebastian in the class. i added an example python code in /src.